|

 Reverse Curl (Lower Abdominals)

-- Lie on your back with your legs bent, knees together and
+- Lie on your back with your legs bent, knees together, and

 feet flat on the floor.

-Hip and Leg raise (Gluteals and hamstrings)
+Hip and Leg raise (Gluteal and hamstrings)

 - Lie on your back with knees bent, feet flat on the